-• General Waste: One (1) Mobile Garbage Bin or equal to 240 litres per commercial unit or 200 square metres of floor space, or part thereof (collected weekly); and commercial unit or 200 square metres of floor space, or part thereof (collected fortnightly); and
+- General Waste: One (1) Mobile Garbage Bin or equal to 240 litres per commercial unit or 200 square metres of floor space, or part thereof (collected weekly); and - Recycle Waste: One (1) Mobile Recycle Bin or equal to 240 litres per commercial unit or 200 square metres of floor space, or part thereof (collected fortnightly); and - (v) the maximum number of persons to occupy the proposed outdoor courtyard at any one time shall be 21 persons.
+The applicant must ensure that all exit pathways remain unobstructed at all times in accordance with the Health (Public Building) Regulations 1992.